Skip to content

 1891 census page.

-1891 census return from Newcastle.
+1891 Census return from Newcastle.

 In Wales, the 1891 Census included an extra question on the language spoken.